-Tuesday Mostly sunny.
-High (80%) chance of showers in the far southwest, most likely during this afternoon and evening.
+Thursday Partly cloudy.
+Medium (40%) chance of showers in the far north during this afternoon and evening.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the far south during this evening.
-Light winds becoming NW 15 to 25 km/h in the middle of the day then tending W 25 to 35 km/h in the early afternoon.
-Daytime maximum temperatures 23 to 28.
+The chance of a thunderstorm in the far north during this afternoon and evening.
+Light winds becoming W/SW 15 to 25 km/h in the morning then tending SE/SW 20 to 30 km/h in the early afternoon.
+Daytime maximum temperatures 31 to 36.

-Thursday Sunny.
-Areas of morning frost in the southwest.
-Winds E/SE 15 to 25 km/h turning NE 15 to 20 km/h during the day.
+Saturday Mostly sunny.
+Medium (50%) chance of showers or thunderstorms in the far north in the afternoon and evening.
+Winds E/SE 15 to 25 km/h tending E/NE 15 to 20 km/h during the evening.

 Goldfields Weather Forecasts